istio/istio.io/content/en/blog/2023/ambient-performance-savings/index.md

     caption="Total Memory and CPU: Consumption and Allocation"
     >}}

-Looking at total CPU and memory consumption, we have to remember that in the [ambient architecture](/blog/2022/introducing-ambient-mesh/), there are not sidecar containers for every application pod in the mesh.
-The result is that memory usage of Istio’s dataplane in the ztunnel-only ambient scenario uses *less than 1%* of what is used in sidecar scenarios, and still only 12% when waypoints are added.
-Looking at CPU, ztunnel once again uses 18% of what the sidecar scenario requires, and 60% when waypoints are deployed.
+Looking at [total CPU and memory consumption numbers](#a-closer-look), we have to remember that in the [ambient architecture](/blog/2022/introducing-ambient-mesh/), there are no sidecar containers for every application pod in the mesh.
+The result is that memory usage of Istio’s dataplane in the ztunnel-only ambient scenario sees *more than 99% savings* compared to sidecar scenarios, and still 88% savings when waypoints are added.
+Looking at CPU, ztunnel once again sees 82% savings compared to the sidecar scenario, and 40% savings when waypoints are deployed.

 ## Where the Savings Are Coming From